So, you’ve submitted your university application, aced your BMAT test and now been invited to a Medicine interview at your dream university.

 Whatever your ambitions, this is your opportunity to learn Medicine from the experts as you examine Medicine at a molecular level, and get ahead with all the latest research and how it can fundamentally change the way we treat the most vulnerable in our society.

-You’ll also have the option to choose how you learn; whether you want to study one-on-one with an expert tutor through our online Tutorials, or engage in small class learning sessions with our 2-week Medicine Academic Programmes, you’ll find the perfect online course with Melio.
+You’ll also have the option to choose how you learn; whether you want to study one-on-one with an expert tutor through our online Tutorials, or engage in small class learning sessions with our 2-week Medicine Academic Online Courses you’ll find the perfect online course with Melio.